Dark Skies: Bright Stars on Bodmin Moor

 We are delighted to have been working with Launceston Museum (Lawrence House) on a creative science heritage engagement project, as part of our Dark Skies: Bright Stars project.
 Four local junior schools have been learning about Launceston Local Hero John Couch Adams (co-discoverer of Neptune).
 The young people visited the museum to research Couch Adams and then put what they had learnt into some beautiful prints, working with Sophie Fordham our specialist printmaker.
 The children really enjoyed the process and created some beautiful prints!
 We also co-hosted a wonderful free printmaking workshop at the museum on Saturday 12th August.
 All funded by the Royal Society Local Heroes scheme, with a little help from Mayes Creative!
 Special thanks to our workshop leader Sophie, all the volunteers at the museum and all the schools and young people for getting involved.

-Meanwhile we were also working with the museum to produce a new booklet on the life and work of Couch Adams, using the children's prints as illustrations!
+We also worked with the museum to produce a new booklet on the life and work of Couch Adams, using the children's prints as illustrations!
 Watch out for copies at Launceston Museum (Lawrence House) & Launceston Library......
 Thanks to Malcolm Wright for researching and writing the text and to Sophie and our wonderful designer Cas from Flying Lizard Designs for making it all look so lovely.
+Here's a little film about our day of summer activities for families in Launceston....

 Liskeard School film project with Cinestar